mckinsey/vizro/vizro-core/docs/pages/user-guides/assets.md

 - Provide a unique `id`

 Suppose you want to hide the page title on one page only.
 Here's how you can achieve this:
-1. Provide a valid `id` to the `Page`, for example `Page(id="page-with-hidden-title", title="Page with hidden title", ...)`
+1. Provide a valid `id` to the `Page`, for example `Page(id="page-with-hidden-title", title="Page with hidden title", ...)`.
 2. Identify the CSS class or ID you need to target.
 To hide the page title, you need to hide the container with the ID `right-header`.
-3. Use the `id` in combination with CSS selectors to change the relevant CSS properties
+3. Use the `id` in combination with CSS selectors to change the relevant CSS properties.
-4. Add your custom css file to the `assets` folder as explained above
+4. Add your custom css file to the `assets` folder as explained above.

 !!! example "Hide page title on selected pages"